 The environmental, social and economic basis of the project is summarized for public transportation companies and other stakeholders in a brochure: Economic Benefits, Social Advantages, and Emission Reductions: Bus fleet upgrade by Murmanskavtotrans.
-This brochure will be available soon.

-To address off-road vehilces, the project team partnered with a mine in the Murmansk Region to understand the best opportunity to reduce emissions from their off-road vehicle fleet.
+To address off-road vehicles, the project team partnered with a mine in the Murmansk Region to understand the best opportunity to reduce emissions from their off-road vehicle fleet.
 Mine managers attended the emissions inventory seminar in Murmansk, and met with the team.
 Engine and equipment producers such as Cummins, MTU and Komatsu provided technical information.
 The team also used annual reports, environmental protection reports, and other publicly available information.
 The final result of the pilot will be to provide guidelines for mines in reducing emissions from their off-road vehicle fleet.
 This effort is now underway.

 - Wind power at a reindeer farm: Developing a wind-diesel alternative to traditional diesel-powered generators at a remote Tundra Collective reindeer farm in the Murmansk region.